4paradigm/OpenMLDB/docs/en/standalone.md

 > USE demo_db;
 > CREATE TABLE demo_table1(c1 string, c3 int, c4 bigint, c5 float, c6 double, c7 timestamp, c8 date, index(ts=c7));
 ```
-**Note**: Specify at least one index and set the ts column which is used for orderby
+**Note**: Specify at least one index and set the ts column which is used for ORDERBY.
 ### Import Data
 Only support csv file format
 ```sql
 > USE demo_db;
 > LOAD DATA INFILE '/tmp/data.csv' INTO TABLE demo_table1;
 ```
-Use option for advanced setting
+Alternatively, you may use the below options for the advanced usage.
 Name | Type |  Default | Options
 -- | -- |  --  | --
 delimiter | String | , | Any char